vkniazeva/ml-geron/notes/chapter_1/chapter1_notes.md

 - select_dtypes() - selects only datatypes from given arguments i.e. include=["int64", "float64"] or include=[np.number],
 where np.number stands for all numerical types

+- scatter_matrix - pandas.plotting - scatter matrix for selected attributes, where as diagonal histograms and
+scatter plots for pair relationships in other cells are plotted.
+Params: a list of selected numeric features, figsize - display size